ACCORD: Alleviating Concept Coupling through Dependence Regularization for Text-to-Image Diffusion Personalization: Appendix

 \subsection{More Implementation Details}

-The baseline VisualEncoder~\cite{ip-adapter} is a simplified version of IP-Adapter that retains the CLIP Image Encoder-based Visual Encoder, as depicted in Fig.~\ref{fig:pdloss}, omitting the image-specific Cross Attention.
+The baseline VisualEncoder~\cite{ip-adapter} is a simplified version of IP-Adapter that retains the CLIP Image Encoder-based Visual Encoder, omitting the image-specific Cross Attention.
 This design implies that only the MLP at the end of the CLIP Image Encoder is trainable, and the personalization relies entirely on the visual embeddings $\rvc_p$ extracted by the visual encoder.
-We found it to serve as a strong parameter-efficient baseline.
-We utilize the official implementation of Facechain-SuDe while implementing other baselines and our proposed method using open-source library diffusers~\cite{diffusers}.
+We find that it serves as a strong parameter-efficient baseline.
+We utilize the official implementation of Facechain-SuDe while implementing other baselines and our proposed method using open-source library Diffusers~\cite{diffusers}.
 All methods employ the DDIM sampler, a guidance scale of 7.5, and 50 inference steps during evaluation.
+We conduct experiments on NVIDIA A100 and H100 GPUs.

 The different training paradigms of the various baselines necessitate distinct weighting for DDLoss and PDLoss.
 After tuning the loss weights using validation prompts, we find that, in general, a DDLoss weight between 0.1 and 0.3 suffices, while a PDLoss weight between 0.001 and 0.003 is adequate.
 We train all methods for 1000 steps on each subject or style and display the results of the best-performing step.
 It is noteworthy that users can adjust the loss weights in practice to achieve optimal results due to the automatic computation of CLIP-T, BLIP-T, CLIP-I, DINO-I, Gram-D, and Face-Sim.